bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 Its final version is way less ambitious than my original plans for it, mostly because I forgot some of things that were on mind back then.
 Still, better than nothing._

-A long time ago I [wrote about my frustrations with Linux](https://batsov.com/articles/2011/06/11/linux-desktop-experience-killing-linux-on-the-desktop/) that led me to abandon the OS after having spent quite a lot of time on it.
+A long time ago (in 2011) I [wrote about my frustrations with Linux](https://batsov.com/articles/2011/06/11/linux-desktop-experience-killing-linux-on-the-desktop/) that led me to abandon the OS after having spent quite a lot of time on it.

 After this article I made one failed attempt to convert to Windows and eventually